-I made the decision to become a teacher when I was in the 6th grade and I never changed my mind.
+I made the decision to become a teacher when I was in the 6th grade, and I never changed my mind.
 I grew up in New Bern, NC and graduated from New Bern High School in 1996.
 While attending New Bern High School I played football and wrestled.
 Playing college football was a major goal of mine growing up, and although the ACC schools weren't beating down my door, I did get the opportunity to play football at Methodist College (now Methodist University) in Fayetteville, NC.
-Attending Methodist was one of the best things that could have happened to me.
-Many of my coaches and professors were passionate about investing in the lives of young people and I benefited greatly from their efforts.
+Attending Methodist was one of the best things that ever happened to me.
+Many of my coaches and professors were passionate about investing into the lives of young people, and I benefited greatly from their efforts.

-I wasn't a very good student in high school and I discovered quickly during my first semester at Methodist that I wasn’t prepared to be a college student.
-I was way behind and after a very disappointing freshman year, I knew that I would have to work hard in order to catch up.
-My parents were working hard to put me through school and I knew that I was letting them down.
-My father worked on the railroad for more than 40 years (he is now retired) and during that time he consistently put in 8–12-hour days.
-My step-mother worked a full-time job and most of the money that she made was being spent on my education.
-In addition, I have two younger brothers that they were taking care of!
-I did receive financial aid; however, the out-of-pocket expenses to put me through school remained substantial.
-During the summer after my freshman year I thought about the sacrifices that my parents were making.
-I thought about those long, hard days that my father was putting in on the railroad.
-I thought about how disappointed they must be in my effort and how ungrateful and selfish I had been.
-I became acutely aware of my responsibility to do well.
-I came up with a plan.
-There was no excuse for allowing my parents to outwork me.
+I wasn't a very good student in high school, and I discovered quickly during my first semester at Methodist that I wasn’t prepared to be a college student.
+I was way behind, and after a very disappointing freshman year, I knew that I would have to give great effort in order to catch up.
+I came up with a plan during that summer.
 I decided that I would start putting in 40-hour work weeks.
 I woke up early in the morning, followed a productive routine, went to football practice, and finished up with dinner in the evening.
 The results were almost immediate.
 It wasn't perfect, and I still had some tough times, but I was on the right track.

 That summer, after my freshman year in college, I was just beginning to understand what it takes to become, what I now call, a "Master Student."
-My classes and I will be exploring this concept as a means of encouraging growth.
-It is my personal goal to see all of my students become self-directed learners and Master Students!
+Over the years my idea on what a Master Student is has developed, and I now try to help students understand what it takes to be the very best student that they can be.
+Being a Master Student is all about effort and growth.
+It is about imposing order on your time, setting goals, and following productive routines.
+It is my sincere desire to see all of our kids at PCHS become Master Students.

-In addition to teaching in the Social Studies department here at Pamlico County High School, I am also an assistant wrestling coach and the Rho Kappa advisor.
-In my spare time I love to play chess, read, and write.
-I am a huge fan of the Atlanta Braves (2021 World Series Champs!) and Carolina Panthers (I know.
-I know), and I love attending ACC wrestling matches.
-I am passionate about personal financial literacy and I co-host a podcast with a friend of mine called Financially Independent Teachers.
+I am passionate about personal financial literacy, and I co-host a podcast with a friend of mine (and veteran social studies teacher) called Financially Independent Teachers.
 The show focuses on helping teachers (and other middle-income earners) to build wealth.
-I love teaching young people about personal finances and encouraging them to avoid the many mistakes that I have made over the years!
+We recently published a book entitled The FIT Position: A Framework for Financial Success.
+I love teaching young people about personal finances and encouraging them to avoid the many mistakes that I have made over the years.